DNS autoscaling based on cluster size

 kube-dns-autoscaler

-application will upload the configuration and scale the DNS service with the new parameters.
+will upload this configuration and scale the DNS service based on the new parameters.

 Test scaling